SkylineCommunications/Skyline-DataMiner-Deploy-Action/README.md

 ### `version`

 **Optional**.
 The version number for the artifact.
-Only required for a release run. (format A.B.C).
+Only required for a release run.
+Format A.B.C for a stable release or A.B.C-text for a pre-release.
 E.g. `'1.0.1'`.
 Required for stages `'Upload'` and `'All'` if no build-number was provided instead.

 ### `timeout`